High Availability and Scalability

 Web servers

 COG - LAMP/LEMP Makes a great pre-configured Web server image to get you started since it has everything you need pre-installed and configured.
-However, you won't need the local MariaDB services since scaling database servers is a complicated process that's better handled by using RDS.

 Code